21+ Best Craft Breweries on the Oregon Coast: Guide

 Our family enjoyed Chetco Brewing.

 Alcohol should be used responsibly.
 Not all craft breweries are appropriate for families.
-Exercise discernment when deciding when and how to consume alcohol.
+Exercise discernment when deciding when and how to consume alcoholic beverages.

 Southern Oregon Coast